NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 -----------

 #.
 Take the NOAA IT Security Awareness Training (annual requirement).
 #.
-Use the Account Identity Management (AIM) system to request access to a Vetting Project.
+Use the Account Identity Management (AIM) system to request access to a vetting project.
 You access AIM using your NOAA.gov email address and password.
 #.
 When you are approved for a vetting project, request membership to other projects as directed by your management.
 #.
 Request an :ref:`rsa_token` for access to several NOAA systems.